Sources

 http://bals.info

 I stumbled on Gene’s current website on 17 December 2019 and emailed him immediately.
 He responded the following day and a week later a binder arrived on my doorstep, which contained a printed version of his 2014 website.
 Gene first visited Schmerlecke and the Bals-Lusebrink in 1975 so to say he’s a wealth of knowledge is a vast understatement.
-We actively email information/documents back and forth and I thoroughly enjoy the collaboration.
+We actively email information/documents back and forth and I thoroughly enjoy our collaboration.

-Bettina M. Balz
+Bettina Balz [Germany]

-Bettina is a descendant of Anton Theodor Balz [05 March 1864-01 July 1934].
+Bettina is a descendant of Anton Theodor Balz [05 March 1864 - 01 July 1934].
 She had a genealogy/family tree styled site which compiled 1950s era family history with her own research.

 I have included a link to an internet archive version of the site for those curious and/or tech savvy enough to navigate that resource.